grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/03 Running k6.md

 ## Running local tests

-To run a simple local script,
+To run a simple local script:
 1. Copy the following code, paste it into your favorite editor, and save it as `script.js`:

   <CodeGroup labels={["script.js"]} lineNumbers={[true]}>